sillsdev/TheCombine/user_guide/docs/admin.md

 ## Project Managements

 Administrators can export or archive/restore any project.
 Archiving a project makes it invisible and unaccessible to all users, even the project creator, but any admin can restore the project.
+There is at present no way to permanently delete a project.

 ## User Management